Table of Contents

 - Dependency Injection (DI): Makes the code more modular and testable.

-- CLI Tools: Angular CLI helps quickly generate code and perform builds.
+- CLI Tools: The Angular CLI helps generate code quickly and perform builds efficiently.

 When to Use Angular: